HugeLetters/jun-hackathon-2023/README.md

 # Important PSA

-THe complete project with backend was moved to archive branch - main branch now consists only of client code
+The complete project with backend was moved to `archive` branch - main branch now consists only of client code

 # Team #12